SarahZimmermann-Schmutzler/truck_signs_api/README.md

     echo "Waiting for postgres to connect ..."

     # verifys that the database connection is ready (every second)
-    # name of database container: truck_signs_db; if you don't want to name the database container like this,
+    # name of database container: truck_signs_db
-    # you have to change the host-value to the name of yours
+    # if you don't want to name the database container like this, you have to change the host-value to the name of yours
     while ! nc -z truck_signs_db 5432; do
         sleep 1
     done